zettai-seigi/Hunyuan3D-2.1/hy3dpaint/README.md

 ## Quick Inference
-You need to manually download the RealESRGAN weights to the ckpt folder using the following command:
+You need to manually download the RealESRGAN weight to the `ckpt` folder using the following command:
 ```bash
 wget https://github.com/xinntao/Real-ESRGAN/releases/download/v0.1.0/RealESRGAN_x4plus.pth -P ckpt
 ```